After-Shock/Cloudbox-wiki/First-Time-Install:-Updating-Kernel.md

     ```bash
     sudo ansible-playbook cloudbox.yml --tags kernel
     ```
-   This may take a while to complete.
+   _Note: This may take a while to complete._

 1. Once the kernel update is done, the server will reboot automatically.
 If it doesn't, run the following command: